 While not always, sometimes you can find some hatches.
 In some rivers, the trout have adapted to feeding on the surface in off-colored water.
 Out here in the US West, many of the trout have adapted to still feeding actively in high water on emergers and adult duns, so always keep your eyes open for rising fish in slower water!

-Fishing towards the end of our runoff here in the US West, you’ll find stoneflies and mayflies hatching, an indication that anglers can get fish on the surface or close to the bank.
+Fishing towards the end of our runoff here in the US West, you’ll find stoneflies and mayflies hatching, indicating that anglers can get fish on the surface or close to the bank.
 Fishing dry flies on the bank or in slower water sections can be a great way to go.
 Having appropriately weighted flies and fly patterns for deeper, bigger, dirtier water, is definitely important.

 Frequently, we will fish bigger, heavier, flashy flies during that dirty water period.
-Half of the battle will be showing up to the river and observing what’s going on around you.
+Half of the battle will be showing up to the river and observing what’s happening around you.
 It’s different in every situation.
 Just because the water is high and dirty doesn’t mean the fish won’t come up to eat something, however, getting your fly to the depth of where the fish are holding and willing to eat or move to get it, is definitely critical.
 Another very effective pattern would be any dark-colored streamers that will have a big profile and shadow in high water conditions.

 While high water runoff offers its challenges to anglers, it is also a great chance to hook into some fish – and also some of the largest fish of the year.
 Good luck out there!